 “The Humans” by Matt Haig, “The 100-Year-Old Man Who Climbed Out the Window and Disappeared” by Jonas Jonasson, “When the Body Says No: The Cost of Hidden Stress” by Gabor Maté

 Please note that Wise Mind Centre is not a vendor of ICBC and WorkSafe BC.
 Dr. Brooke Seal does not accept ICBC or WorkSafe BC referrals.

 Dr. Brooke Seal is a Registered Psychologist in BC (#2564) with training from the University of British Columbia, Vancouver Coastal Health, the University of Texas at Austin, and the Dialectical Behaviour Therapy Centre of Vancouver.
-Brooke works primarily with 1) university students experiencing anxiety, stress, low mood, difficulty with life transitions, and other areas, 2) people experiencing stress and anxiety-related challenges at work, and 3) family members and loved ones of persons with mental health difficulties who are trying to better understand psychological conditions and support options.
+Brooke works primarily with people experiencing 1) depression and other mood disorders, 2) anxiety disorders and trauma-related disorders (e.g., panic attacks, social anxiety, generalized anxiety, specific phobia, PTSD), 3) adults experiencing difficulty with work stress and life transitions, and 4) family members and loved ones of persons with mental health difficulties who are trying to better understand psychological conditions and support options.

 Brooke is an active, solution-oriented therapist focused on helping clients work on their goals by building skills and exploring ways to move forward.
 She is also a compassionate listener who uses validation along with a push for change.
 She aims to instill hope in her clients, and believes that in many cases, recovery is expected.
 Brooke primarily uses two kinds of therapy that have been shown to be especially effective: Cognitive Behaviour Therapy (CBT) and Dialectical Behaviour Therapy (DBT).
 She is available for short-term psychoeducational therapy sessions as well as for longer-term therapy and support.